 For all children to have increased access to outdoor learning spaces in order that horizons and experiences are widened to better promote healthy living.

 In line with the Character Education framework guidance of 2019 we are increasing access in order to provide a broader curriculum, instilling a sense of pride, belonging and identity with our school.
-Increased access to outdoor learning spaces will help to promote a range of positive character traits, develop confidence is non-class based environments, allow children to develop and discover new interests, and enable the value of volunteering and service to others to be promoted.
+Increased access to outdoor learning spaces will help to promote a range of positive character traits, develop confidence in non-class based environments, allow children to develop and discover new interests and enable the value of volunteering and service to others to be promoted.

 We have previously identified that our more disadvantaged children have greater barriers to participating in gardening activity, and this objective should help to eliminate such barriers and provide lifelong skills and promote a healthy lifestyle.